Meet the Team

 Doctoral Student

-Rebecca joined the doctoral program in Developmental Psychology at VCU in 2019 with a BA in Psychology from Rider University and post-bacc experience in higher education and grief therapy intervention.
+Becka joined the doctoral program in Developmental Psychology at VCU in 2019 with a BA in Psychology from Rider University and post-bacc experience in higher education and grief therapy intervention.
 Her research interests focus on the influence of major life stressors on child development and family functioning.
-Rebecca is particularly interested in how children adapt and make meaning of parental death, transitions in roles and responsibilities in the family system following this loss, and how this impacts child adjustment.
+Becka is particularly interested in how children adapt and make meaning of parental death, transitions in roles and responsibilities in the family system following this loss, and how this impacts child adjustment.
 She aims to employ mixed methods and study children at various developmental stages to better understand adaptational responses to profound stress and to inform positive child mental health, development, and coping skills.

 Doctoral Student